How to apply

 Please note this is the only means to apply for this programme and you should not send a formal application for postgraduate study to Registry – this will not be a valid application.
 Details must be complete in order for us to process your application.

-We will acknowledge applications via email, and will let candidates shortlisted for interviews know by 18:00 GMT on 10 May 2019 at the latest.
+We will let candidates shortlisted for interviews know by 18:00 GMT on 7th February 2020 at the latest.
 If you do not hear from us this date then you have not been shortlisted.

 Details of your application